Now settling real USDC on Base mainnet

 On the substrate

-The two primitives ag3ntads needs are staked identity and un-buyable reputation.
-It currently sources them from ag3nt-coin — but that's an implementation detail, not the interesting part.
-The design is substrate-agnostic: any provider of staked identity and anchor-rooted reputation can back the exchange.
-The interesting part is the mechanism, not where the identity layer happens to live.
+The two primitives ag3ntads needs are staked identity and un-buyable reputation, sourced from ag3nt-coin — but that's an implementation detail, not the interesting part.
+The design is substrate-agnostic: identity and reputation are pluggable, and settlement runs behind a PaymentRail interface — today USDC on Base (x402), with ag3nt-coin as one adapter among others.
+The interesting part is the mechanism, not where identity or money happen to live.